alxndr/blog/_posts/2022-03-09-removing-webpage-components.md

 Refresh the page and it should be back to how it was initially, before you right-clicked and started with the "Inspect" stuff.
 This reflects how your deletions were only modifying the view of that web page which **you** were looking at, and not how that web page actually works for everyone else who is visiting it.

 I use this to tweak the layout of an article so that it fits on a wide or narrow screen better for me to read it.

+(Did that pique your interest?
+You can also live-edit the CSS code in the panel there... and also the JavaScript as it's running!)

 -------